y1n/GoElites.Wiki/GettingStarted/FrequentlyAskedQuestions.md

 <div class="admonition tip">
 <p class="first admonition-title">Answer</p>
 <p class="last">
 In GoElites, our greatest value is your experience as our community member.
 We strive to provide the best service by supplying you with easy-to-setup yet exceptionally efficient software and quick, professional support in case something goes wrong.
 You're also able to easily get in touch with other like-minded people in our community and find partners to play or even build friendship with.
-Regardless of what you're willing to do on GoElites (*within boundaries set in Community Guidelines*), we will do our best to make it worthwhile!
+Regardless of what you're willing to do on GoElites (<i>within boundaries set in Community Guidelines</i>), we will do our best to make it worthwhile!
 </p>
 </div>